Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-With respect to the other electronic energy losses, an analogous structural evolution is observed, as shown in Supplementary Information Fig.~S2.
+With respect to the other $S_\mathrm{e}$ values, an analogous structural evolution is observed, as shown in the Supplementary Fig.~S2.
 Under the very low $S_\mathrm{e}$ of 3~keV/nm, corresponding to irradiation by O ions, the overall crystal structure remains essentially intact, exhibiting negligible disruption after SHI irradiation.
 Only minor lattice vibrations and local bond-angle fluctuations occur.
-This observation is consistent with recent experimental finding that no detectable ion tracks form in $\beta$-\ce{Ga2O3} under 12~MeV O ion irradiation~\cite{iancu2025intrinsic}.
-Wigner-Seitz defect analysis also confirms that no stable defects are generated under this condition.
-For intermediate $S_\mathrm{e}$ of 18~keV/nm, the enhanced electronic energy deposition results in the formation of a transient amorphous region with an initial radius of approximately 6--8~nm immediately after SHI impact.
-In contrast to the more persistent amorphous regions produced at 44~keV/nm, the amorphous zone formed in this intermediate $S_\mathrm{e}$ regime exhibits partial recrystallization within 15-20~ps.
+This observation is consistent with a recent experimental finding that no detectable ion tracks form in $\beta$-\ce{Ga2O3} under 12~MeV O ion irradiation~\cite{iancu2025intrinsic}.
+The Wigner-Seitz defect analysis also confirms that no stable defects are generated under this condition.
+For an intermediate $S_\mathrm{e}$ of 18~keV/nm, enhanced electronic energy deposition results in the formation of a transient amorphous region with the initial radius of approximately 6--8~nm immediately after the SHI impact.
+In contrast to the more persistent amorphous regions produced at 44~keV/nm, the amorphous zone formed in this intermediate $S_\mathrm{e}$ regime exhibits partial recrystallization within 15--20~ps.
 The spatial extent of the amorphous region becomes nearly equal to that of the recrystallized area.
 This suggests that the competition between defect generation and thermal recovery reaches an approximate equilibrium under this excitation condition.